Wilmar Develops Plasma Palm Plantation in Labuanbatu

 Real contribution

-The Head of the Labuhanbatu Regency Agriculture Office, Agussalim Ritonga, appreciates the commitment of companies that have complied with regulations related to plasma formation.
+The Head of the Agriculture Department of Labuhanbatu Regency, Agussalim Ritonga, appreciated the company's commitment to complying with regulations regarding plasma formation.
 He assessed that the program will make a real contribution to farmers and the regional economy.

-"We really appreciate it, because this program will have a considerable impact on improving the economy in the region," he said.
+"We really appreciate it, because this program will have a significant impact on improving the economy in the region," he said.

-The Maju Jaya Oil Palm Plantation Village Unit Cooperative (KUD), a plasma of PT Buluh Cawang Plantation, Wilmar Group managed to conduct the first harvest of oil palm replanting results in only 30-33 months after planting, or faster than the initial prediction of 36 months.
+The Village Unit Cooperative (KUD) for Oil Palm Plantations, Maju Jaya, a plasma of PT Buluh Cawang Plantation, Wilmar Group, successfully carried out the first harvest of oil palm replanting in just 30-33 months after planting, which is faster than the initial prediction of 36 months.

-Chairman of KUD Maju Jaya I Ketut Sana said the replanting process began in 2019 and the first planting was carried out in April 2020.
+The Head of KUD Maju Jaya, I Ketut Sana, said that the replanting process started in 2019 and the first planting was carried out in April 2020.

-The faster harvesting is due to good cooperation between plasma cooperatives and the company coupled with the application of good agriculture practices (GAP), in the form of the use of superior seeds, the right time and dosage of fertilizers, plantation extension workers, and pest control.
+The faster harvesting is due to good cooperation between the plasma KUD and the company, accompanied by the implementation of good agricultural practices (GAP), in the form of using superior seeds, appropriate timing and dosage of fertilization, plantation extension workers, and pest control.

-He explained that the harvest was not carried out simultaneously because the replanting was carried out gradually in several batches and it is estimated that next month the farmers will have completely harvested.
+He explained that the harvest was not carried out simultaneously because replanting was carried out in stages in several waves and it is estimated that next month all farmers will be harvesting.

-The total oil palm land area of KUD members is currently 600 hectares (ha) managed by around 300 plasma farmers.
+The total area of oil palm land owned by KUD members is currently 600 hectares (ha), which is managed by around 300 plasma farmers.

-Previously, the oil palm productivity of KUD members was only 14 tons per ha per year.
-With these superior seeds, he said, the productivity is estimated to have the potential to reach up to 30 tons per ha per year.
+Previously, the productivity of oil palm belonging to KUD members was only 14 tons per ha per year.
+With these superior seeds, he said, the productivity is estimated to have the potential to reach yields of up to 30 tons per ha per year.

-The cooperative received replanting funds from the Palm Oil Plantation Fund Management Agency amounting to Rp25 million per ha.
+The KUD received replanting funds from the Palm Oil Plantation Fund Management Agency of Rp25 million per ha.

-Currently, KUD members are also in the process of obtaining Indonesia Sustainable Palm Oil (ISPO) certificates.
+Currently, KUD members are also in the process of obtaining Indonesian Sustainable Palm Oil (ISPO) certificates.

 Increase Farmers' Income

-Acting Director General of Plantations at the Ministry of Agriculture, Abdul Roni, said that the main benefits obtained from oil palm partnerships are to increase productivity and farmers' income.
+Acting Director General of Plantations at the Ministry of Agriculture, Abdul Roni, said that the main benefit obtained from oil palm partnerships is increasing the productivity and income of farmers.

-The partnership ensures a stable supply of raw materials for the industry, as well as stable Fresh Fruit Bunch (FFB) prices for smallholders.
+Partnerships ensure a stable supply of raw materials for industry, as well as price stability for Fresh Fruit Bunches (FFB) for planters.

-"The Ministry of Agriculture encourages farmers to group in institutions such as Farmer Groups (Poktan), Farmer Group Associations (Gapoktan), or Cooperatives to get greater benefits," he told SUAR in Jakarta (7/10).
+"The Ministry of Agriculture encourages farmers to group together in institutions such as Farmer Groups (Poktan), Joint Farmer Groups (Gapoktan), or Cooperatives to obtain greater benefits," he told SUAR in Jakarta (7/10).

-IPB Agriculture Observer Dwi Andreas said in running a partnership, make sure there are principles that are held, the goal is that both parties, both farmers and companies, are equally comfortable.
+IPB Agricultural Observer Dwi Andreas said that in carrying out partnerships, make sure there are principles that are adhered to, the aim is that both parties, both farmers and companies, are equally comfortable.

-Some principles include certainty in establishing partnerships, not just limited to discourse.
+Some of the principles include certainty in establishing partnerships, not just discourse.

 The principle of equality is also important to prevent power imbalances and ensure mutual benefits.

-"Openness about the interests and expectations of each party must also be discussed," he told SUAR in Jakarta (7/10).
+"Transparency regarding the interests and expectations of each party must also be discussed," he told SUAR in Jakarta (7/10)